-The set of truetype fonts in the urwfonts directory are necessary for the PCL/XL interpreter to function properly but they ARE NOT FREE SOFTWARE and are NOT distributed under the GNU GPL/AGPL.
-They can instead be redistributed under the AFPL license which bars commercial use.
+These PCL fonts are NOT FREE SOFTWARE and are NOT distributed under any GNU GPL/AGPL variant.
+They are, instead, distributed under the AFPL license which prohibits commercial use.
+A copy of this license in included in the GhostPDL source distribution.